Ridge Regression on Riemannian Manifolds for Time-Series Prediction: Introduction

 This work is organized as follows.
-The next section is devoted to mathematical preliminaries from Riemannian geometry, followed by a section on least-squares technique, the polynomial manifold-valued model, and our approach, the ridge regression.
-In Section \ref{sec: apps}, we discuss the application of our approach to hurricanes, certain modifications of the proposed approach, and numerical results.
+The next section is devoted to mathematical preliminaries from Riemannian geometry, least-squares technique, the polynomial manifold-valued model, and our approach, the ridge regression.
+In Section~\ref{sec: apps}, we discuss applications including synthetic validation and hurricane forecasting, along with numerical results.